Consensys/doc.quorum-key-manager/docs/HowTo/Use-Manifest-File.md

 ### Store manifest

-A store manifest contains the following fields to configure a store:
+Use the following fields to configure one or more stores:

 - `kind`: *string* - type of store (`AwsKeys`, `AwsSecrets`, `AzureKeys`, `AzureSecrets`, `Eth1Account`, `HashicorpKeys`, or `HashicorpSecrets`)
 - `version`: *string* - store version
-- `name`: *string* - name of the store for later reference
+- `name`: *string* - name of the store
 - `specs`: *object* - configuration object to connect to an underlying secure system storage, with the following fields:
     - If using an `AwsKeys` or `AwsSecrets` store:
         - `accessID`: *string* - AWS access ID